Wally Hardinge: Cricket career

 In a first-class cricket career lasting 32 years from the age of 16, Hardinge scored 33,519 runs and made 75 centuries.
 He was coached by Captain William McCanlis at Kent's Tonbridge Nursery from the age of 13 and made his debut for the County in August 1902 against Lancashire at Tonbridge at the age of 16.
 He was the youngest player to make their first-class debut for Kent until 2006 and is still the second youngest debutant for the county.
-He became a regular in the side in 1907 when he was capped by the County.
-He played in the four Kent County Championship winning sides of the period between 1906 and 1913 and was named as one of Wisden's five Cricketers of the Year in 1915.
+He became a regular in the team in 1907 when he was capped by the county.
+He played in the four Kent County Championship winning teams of the period between 1906 and 1913 and was named as one of Wisden's five Cricketers of the Year in 1915.

 Hardinge was considered a "reliable opening batsman" who became "one of the mainstays of the Kent eleven" by 1911.
 He passed 1,000 runs for a season 18 times and scored more than 2,000 runs five times, his best season being 1928 when, at 42 years of age, he scored 2,446 runs at an average of just under 60 runs per innings.
 He scored centuries in four consecutive innings in 1913 and four times scored centuries in both innings of a match.
 In 1921, he became only the third cricketer, after C. B. Fry and Warwick Armstrong, to score a double-century and a century in the same match.

-His one appearance in Test cricket came against Armstrong's touring Australian side in 1921 at Headingley in a match where Jack Hobbs had to withdraw on the opening day because of appendicitis.
-Hardinge scored 25 and 5 and was not picked again, although he did play twice in war-time matches for an England side against the Dominions in 1918.
+His one appearance in Test cricket came against Armstrong's touring Australian team in 1921 at Headingley in a match where Jack Hobbs had to withdraw on the opening day because of appendicitis.
+Hardinge scored 25 and 5 and was not picked again, although he did play twice in war-time matches for an England team against the Dominions in 1918.
 He was refused leave of absence to tour Australia in 1928–29 by his employer and had been unable to tour with England whilst he was playing professional football.